google/mesop/docs/web_components/quickstart.md

 # Quickstart

+> Note: Web components are a new experimental feature released under labs and may have breaking changes.

 You will learn how to build your first web component step-by-step, a counter component.

 Although it's a simple example, it will show you the core APIs of defining your own web component and how to support bi-directional communication between the Python code running on the server and JavaScript code running on the browser.